suspiciously36/library-management-system/README.md

     CRUD features for transactions table

-    POST: /issue - for customer to request a book issuance {body: {book_id, customer_id}}
+    POST: /issue - for customer to request a book issuance {body: {book_id, customer_id, due_date}}
-    POST: /return/:id - for customer to request a book return by {transaction_id}
+    PATCH: /return/:id - for customer to request a book return by {transaction_id}